How will I know if a student is in distress or needs help?

 Faculty members and staff at East Georgia State College may consult with Counseling Center staff and may be seen in a crisis as appropriate.
 However, we will refer you to a provider in the community following any crisis intervention/consultations provided.
 Faculty and staff will not be eligible for on-going counseling services due to ethical standards regarding dual relationships.

-Office of Counseling & Disabilities Main Page
+Office of Counseling & Accessibility Services Main Page